duncan-iaria/flash-cards/README.md

 This project was created for the purpose of practicing node.js, constructors, and writing and reading local JSON files.

 ## Structure
 flash-card.js is the launching point and serves as the controller.
 It either creates flash cards and saves them to a local JSON file via data-service.js, or it reads the local JSON files and prints them to the console via data-service.js.
+The constructors for the cards can be found in the models folder, as they could be considered my "data models."